samstarling/finagle-prometheus/README.md

 A library that provides a bridge between Finagle and Prometheus.
 It contains everything you need to get metrics from a Finagle service into Prometheus.

 The library is [published on Bintray](https://bintray.com/samstarling/maven/finagle-prometheus).
-To include it as a dependency, add the following line:
+To include it as a dependency, add the following lines:

 ```
+resolvers += Resolver.bintrayRepo("samstarling", "maven")
 "com.samstarling" %% "finagle-prometheus" % "0.0.1"
 ```